dblock/code.dblock.org/_posts/2018/2018-02-17-auto-publishing-strava-runs-to-github-pages.markdown

 ### Travis-CI Cron

-I added `STRAVA_API_TOKEN` and `GH_TOKEN` values to Travis-CI UI, then added a daily Cron job.
+To make this process work recurrently, I added `STRAVA_CLIENT_ID`, `STRAVA_CLIENT_SECRET` and `GH_TOKEN` values to Travis-CI UI, then added a daily Cron job.
 This is because we want Travis to run an update both when code (eg. stylesheet) changes are pushed to Github and when new runs are posted to Strava.

+The Strava refresh token must be kept secret and therefore I encrypted it with `travis encrypt STRAVA_API_REFRESH_TOKEN=... --add env`, which adds it to `.travis.yml`.
+This uses the Travis-CI public key and can only be decrypted in Travis-CI.
+The Rake task also updates the refresh token if it has changed as a result of the OAuth workflow.

 ### Finally